Viewly/token-contracts/README.md

 | 30M VIEW (30%)   | 150M USD          | 50M USD      | 0.6M VIEW    | $1.67          |
 | 30M VIEW (30%)   | 150M USD          | 100M USD     | 0.3M VIEW    | $3.3           |
 | 30M VIEW (30%)   | 150M USD          | 150M USD     | 0.2M VIEW    | $5.0           |

+## Liquidity
+The ERC-20 VIEW Tokens become liquid immediately after the sale is closed (the price is not known until the end).
+Users need to claim their ERC-20 View tokens manually, because Ethereum is not capable of storing or iterating a list of purchases.
+This is done simply by calling `claim(roundNumber)`.
+Claims can be made for current and past rounds, at any time.

 ## Reserved Supply and Vesting